babelsociety/website/content/blog/in-depth-economy/index.md

 ### How would it look like?

 In practice there will be stores, both physical and online as we are used today, but there will be no money.
-Every person have its own identification key, similar to today ID cards, that will be used to acquire whatever we desire and track consumption.
+Every person has an identification key, similar to today ID cards, that is used to acquire whatever we desire and help track consumption.

 Imagine to enter into a store, get all the groceries you need, scanning each item as you go as already happen in many supermarkets, and then just go back home.
 No cashier and check-in are needed because everything is free.
 With the right technology we can even remove the need to manually scan each product, as Amazon already experimented with "[Just Walk Out Shopping](https://justwalkout.com/)".

+Forgetting to scan an item is no big deal, tracking is limited to statistical purposes,

 Through our smartphone we have easy access to a detailed product page, with all the information necessary to decide which product better fit our preferences.
 Each product also has a section for people reviews.